 If you don’t know what the genitive case is, here’s a brief article about it:

-Bitesize subscribers can access more in-depth explanations in the following lessons:
+Bitesize members can access more in-depth explanations in the following lessons:

 For now, it suffices to say that the genitive case is a special way of writing and pronouncing a noun (aka “an inflection”) that, among other things, includes the concept of “of.”